home-assistant/home-assistant.io/source/_components/geo_location.markdown

 ha_release: "0.78"
 ---

-Geo Location aware entities are typically related to events in the real world in the vicinity of Home Assistant's location, like for example weather events, bush fires or earthquakes.
+Geolocation aware entities are typically related to events in the real world in the vicinity of Home Assistant's location, like for example weather events, bush fires or earthquakes.

-Entities can have associated geo location coordinates (latitude and longitude) so that they are displayed on the map.
+Entities can have associated geolocation coordinates (latitude and longitude) so that they are displayed on the map.
 The distance from the entity's coordinates to Home Assistant's location can be used for filtering.

-## {% linkable_title Geo Location trigger %}
+## {% linkable_title Geolocation trigger %}

-The [Geo Location trigger](/docs/automation/trigger/#geo-location-trigger) can be used in automations triggered by Geo Location entities appearing in or disappearing from zones.
+The [Geolocation trigger](/docs/automation/trigger/#geolocation-trigger) can be used in automations triggered by Geolocation entities appearing in or disappearing from zones.
 The following value must be used as `source` of the trigger depending on which platform is managing the entities:

 | Platform                                          | Source                        |
 |---------------------------------------------------|-------------------------------|